 Building Better Marketing with Points Balance Emails

-The phrase “out of sight and out of mind” is very applicable to rewards programs, as the average person is enrolled in 13.3 different rewards programs.
+The phrase “out of sight and out of mind” is very applicable to loyalty programs, as the average person is enrolled in 13.3 different rewards programs.
 With so many different programs to keep track of, it’s inconvenient for members to remember the ins and outs of each of their memberships.
 This “rewards saturation” makes it very easy for customers to sign up for a program and never think about it again.

 In order to battle this disinterested membership attitude, you need to make your program more visible to both new and potential customers.
 More specifically, you need to make the value that your program provides accessible at all times.
 Most customers understand the basic mechanics of a points-based rewards program (spend money, earn points, redeem rewards) but if they don’t know how many points they have and how close they are to a reward, the value of those points disappears.
 It’s hard to get excited about something you’ve forgotten!